entwico/spa-resort/README.md

 # SPA Resort

-Opinionated server to host single page applications (SPA).
+Opinionated server for development and hosting of the Single Page Applications (SPA).

 What's inside: